Eduardo Sasha: Santos

 On 9 January 2018, Sasha joined Santos on loan until December, with a buyout clause.
 He made his debut for the club on 22 January, coming on as a substitute in a 1–0 Campeonato Paulista home loss against Bragantino.

 Sasha scored his first goal for Peixe on 25 January 2018, netting the equalizer in a 2–1 away defeat of Ponte Preta.
 On 15 March, he scored a brace in a 3–1 home win against Nacional, being also named man of the match.

 On 19 April 2018, Sasha signed a permanent contract until 2022, with Zeca moving in the opposite direction.
 He started the 2019 campaign out of the first-team plans under new manager Jorge Sampaoli, but subsequently established himself as a regular.

 On 20 July 2020, Sasha filed a legal action against Santos, alleging unpaid wages, and was declared a free agent eleven days later; the following day, however, the judge himself revoked the decision after being deemed suspect to judge the case.

 Atlético Mineiro

 On 17 August 2020, Sasha joined Atlético Mineiro on a four-year contract for a €1.5 million fee.

+Red Bull Bragantino

+On 31 March 2023, Sasha joined Red Bull Bragantino on a deal running until December 2025.

+International career

+On 15 September 2014, Sasha, from Internacional, was selected by coach Dunga.
+On 14 October, however, was replaced by Willian, on victory 4-0 about Japan with 4 goals from Neymar.